About Bushcraft Survival Australia

 You will be taught a mix of both these disciplines from our small friendly team of well trained and passionate instructors who will ensure a rewarding and friendly learning environment.
 We provide an emphasis on teaching rather than just instruction.
 This provides the opportunity for real skill and knowledge acquisition and personal development.
 The invaluable life skills you will learn on a Bushcraft Survival Australia course will help to instil self-confidence and help you to become more self-reliant.

-Our outdoor campfire classroom provides an empowering and enlightening immersion into nature, which helps our students to re-connect with the natural world while on their journey to becoming more self-reliant.
+Our outdoor campfire classroom and expedition style camp provides an empowering and enlightening immersion into nature, which helps our students to re-connect with the natural world while on their journey to becoming more self-reliant.

 Established in 2016, Bushcraft Survival Australia is new to the Australian Bushcraft Survival scene.
 Our carefully designed bushcraft and wilderness survival courses are set in a variety of different landscapes within Australia, ranging from the east coast of NSW to the top end of the Northern Territory.